-The Oregon Employment Department reports Portland area auto collision repair technicians earn from $12.50 to $30.06 per hour.
-The average annual salary is $44,011.
-Experienced technicians can expect a salary of $50,000 to $80,000 with many making considerably more.
+The Oregon Employment Department reports Portland area auto collision repair technicians earn from $18.33 to $29.42 per hour.
+The average annual salary is $61,186.

 PCC Auto Collision students have the opportunity to work on public vehicles needing repair.
 Learn more about repair work.

 Since its establishment in 1970, Portland Community College’s Auto Collision Repair program has grown into one of the largest and most reputable programs on the West Coast.
 Our class projects help you understand the most current industry practices.
 Class size ranges from 10 to 20 students, so you’ll receive the one-on-one attention you deserve.

 Our facility covers approximately 17,000 square feet.
 Our equipment meets current industry standards and includes:

 - Four frame benches and computer measuring systems

 - Two state-of-the-art downdraft paint booths

 The 2-year certificate and AAS degree-seeking students end the program with a co-op class where you work in a collision repair shop under the guidance of a master technician for 300 hours in the shop which usually turns into full-time employment.
 You will also earn I-CAR credits and Non-Structural Pro-Level 1 certification.

 The Auto Collision Repair program features partnerships with agencies, companies, and training organizations to keep your learning relevant.
 Partners include: